jmhammond/math-courses/content/math321/Week1.md

 -   [Propositional Logic](https://www.math.wichita.edu/~hammond/class-notes/section-prop-logic.html)
 -   [Sets](https://www.math.wichita.edu/~hammond/class-notes/sec_objects_sets.html)

-If you have any questions at any time - click reply at the bottom of the page and ask!
-I'll be quick to answer!
+If you have any questions at any time - please let me know!
+Send me a an email or a message over on Teams.

 ### 📝 Homework {#homework}